davidjrh/dnn.azureadprovider/README.md

 ### DNN provider installation and configuration
-It's important to remember that you need a DNN deployment with version 7.4.1 or later to continue.
+It's important to remember that you need a DNN deployment with **version 7.4.1 or later** to continue.

+1. Download the DNN Azure AD provider from the Releases folder https://github.com/davidjrh/dnn.azureadprovider/tree/master/Releases
+2. Login into your DNN Platform website as a host user and install the provider from the "Host > Extensions" page

 References: